 He has many reported appellate challenges to unfair aspects of youth court practice.
 In 2019 he received the Youth Champion - Outstanding Achievement Award at the Youth Justice Legal Centre annual Youth Summit.

-‘Greg Stewart is an experienced solicitor advocate handling criminal defence and appeals work relating to serious criminal charges including murder and drugs conspiracy.
-He has a strong specialism in issues surrounding youth justice.
-One client describes him as "brilliant and very intelligent"’.
-[Chambers & Partners UK 2020]
+‘Greg Stewart is an experienced solicitor advocate who handles a wide range of criminal defence and appeals work.
+He represents clients facing serious criminal charges, including murder and drugs conspiracy, and has a strong specialism in issues surrounding youth justice.
+[Chambers & Partners 2021]

 Claire is a criminal defence lawyer initially qualifying as a barrister (called to the English Bar in 1999) and then re-qualifying as a solicitor (admitted to the Roll in 2002).
 Claire has practised exclusively in criminal defence since qualifying as a lawyer and is a criminal appeal specialist.